megabyte-labs/gas-station/roles/virtualization/docker/README.md

 #### Generate tls certificates:
 * * this action describes the installation * Yodo modo * YoDoLayyy
 #### Ensures docker is installed:
-* Installs Docker on the target machine and ensures that Docker opens on system startup
+* Installs Docker on the target machine.
+* Ensures Docker is started on boot.
 #### Allows installation via snap:
 * If the target Docker host is a Linux machine and the `docker_snap_install` variable is set to true, then Docker will be installed as a snap package.
 #### Installs docker-compose: